-There is existing watermain, sanitary and storm sewers at the Millway Avenue intersections with Interchange Way and Highway 7.
-During detailed design, there will be ongoing coordination required with adjacent development regarding the installation of municipal infrastructure to facilitate development needs.
+There is existing watermain, sanitary and storm sewers along the existing section of Interchange Way west of Jane Street and, during detailed design, there will be ongoing coordination required with adjacent development regarding the relocation, installation and upgrading of municipal infrastructure to facilitate development needs.
+East of Jane Street, there will be ongoing coordination required with adjacent development regarding the installation of municipal infrastructure to facilitate development needs.

-Existing TTC subway tunnels are adjacent to and below the southerly section of the Millway Avenue road allowance and coordination with TTC will be required during detailed design.
+Existing TTC subway tunnels are below Interchange Way at the Millway Avenue intersection.
+There is also an emergency exit building on the southeast corner of the intersection and underground tunnel connection to the subway tunnels.
+Coordination with TTC will be required during detailed design.